CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ```

-## This document is **visionary** and a **proposal**
+### Intention

-Some aspects of this document – specifically those related to the role of Open Source Stewards and the role of OSS Attestations – are presented as **suggestions, proposals or visions of a possible future**.
+This document is intended for presenting an opinionated overview that includes aspects that are **visionary** and **proposed** – especially topics related to the role of Open Source Stewards and the role of OSS Attestations.

 ### Motivation